2020 North Indian Ocean cyclone season: Very Severe Cyclonic Storm Gati

 During the overnight of 21 to November 22 the small cyclone quickly organized, with a well-defined eye developing.
 The IMD upgraded the system to a Deep Depression early on November 21 and a Cyclonic Storm soon after.
 Upon becoming a cyclonic storm, it was assigned the name Gati.
-The name Gati was contribute by India which means motion in Hindi language.
+(Note: The name Gati (Hindi: गति; [ɡɐ.tiː]) was contributed by India and means "motion, speed" in Hindi.)
 Classified as a "midget system" by the JTWC with a core diameter of only 120 km and a 27 km wide eye, Gati explosively intensified that morning.
 Within a 12-hour period, the JTWC estimated one-minute sustained winds to have increased from 65 km/h to a peak of 185 km/h.
 This was the fastest intensification during such a short period ever observed in the North Indian Ocean basin.
 The system's small size enabled it to take advantage of low wind shear and high sea surface temperatures.
 The IMD assessed Gati to have reached its peak intensity as a Very Severe Cyclonic Storm around 12:00 UTC, with three-minute sustained winds of 140 km/h and a minimum pressure of 976 mbar.
 Six hours later, Gati had made landfall near Hafun in northeastern Somalia with estimated one-minute sustained winds of 165 km/h.
 This made Gati the first hurricane-force cyclone to strike the country since reliable records began and by default the nation's strongest.